Before Burlington Contemporary: A new art journal for the internet

 In recent years, the Magazine has continued to cover a broad range of books and exhibitions on contemporary art.
 Written by the most informed writers, these in-depth and critical reviews are indispensable to the Magazine, and will continue to appear in its pages.
 The new online platform allows us to cover a broader range of exhibitions, and to do so more quickly, meaning that those with shorter runs (at smaller or artist-run spaces, for example), as well as performances and events can be included.
 Most importantly, putting high-quality writing on art online ensures the widest possible audience for it, outside metropolitan centres and beyond the Northern hemisphere.
 With time, and as our audience grows, we hope to provide access through our reviews to global networks that are separate from mainstream museums and galleries, through which new voices might be heard.

-In addition to reviews, Burlington Contemporary includes an online academic journal, which will be published three times a year; the first issue is scheduled for early 2019.
+In addition to reviews, Burlington Contemporary includes an online academic journal, which will be published twice a year; the first issue is scheduled for early 2019.
 Here we hope to combine the academic rigour of the Burlington (articles are submitted and subject to peer review) with an experimental, open approach to the subject.
 Recent art increasingly dominates academia, as more students choose to study it and faculties restructure themselves to teach it, and yet the academic discipline of contemporary art history is still nascent.
 From The Burlington Magazine, we are taking the philosophy that writing and research about art should start with engaged interaction with the art itself, that good writing in plain English should be encouraged and that authors should have a specialised interest or knowledge in the art they are discussing, be they artists, academics, art workers or writers from other disciplines.
 In order to facilitate this broader platform, we have the capacity to host digital or text works by artists, collaborative pieces, photo-essays and responses in video or sound.

 Setting up Burlington Contemporary as a free-access online platform not only enables us to present a broader range of media, but it allows us to do it for free, to adapt our content and direction regularly and to serve a larger and more varied audience.
 The internet facilitates a new kind of engagement with the arts.
 The Museum of Modern Art, New York, for example, recorded 2,750,000 visitors in 2017,5 but currently has 3.8 million followers on Instagram: a global audience that has the potential to interact regularly with the museum.
 Social media networks, especially the image-led Instagram, are brilliant at promoting new voices in art, from the supreme @museummammy (217,000 followers), whose feed prioritises BAME artists and intersects with fashion and music, to the smart and chatty emoticon-studded reports of The White Pube, whose website is a breath of fresh air in the often stiflingly enclosed world of art criticism.
 The internet helps to make clear that the contemporary art world is not a unified community, but made up of hundreds of interconnected and conflicting networks.